Capital funding for multi-academy trusts (MATs)

 Use of SCA

 EFA provides funding to keep school buildings in good condition so pupils can learn in a safe and effective environment.
-SCA should be used to keep academy buildings safe and in good working order by tackling poor building condition, building compliance, energy efficiency and health and safety issues.
+SCA should be used to keep buildings safe and in good working order by tackling poor building condition, building compliance, energy efficiency and health and safety issues.
 Further advice can be found in Essential School Maintenance - a guide for schools.

 As the bodies responsible for schools’ sites, organisations that receive SCA need to: